mcgarrah/mcgarrah.github.io/_posts/2024-10-14-java-jnlp-webui.md

 ## Install Software

-Install the Firefox web browser first then follow with hte Java Portable installation.
+Install the Firefox web browser first then follow with the Java Portable installation.
 Doing this in that order configures everything correctly.
+The other way you will encounter issues.

 ### Firefox install